cronelab/ReconstructionSuite/README.md

-# Visualize Freesurfer cortical parcellations and subcortical segmentations in the browser
+### Visualize Freesurfer cortical parcellations and subcortical segmentations in the browser

+### To run:

+- docker run -p 5000 neuroseek/recon_visualizer

 ### Example: